 Deductible and Limits:

-- May include a separate deductible for glass
+- Some policies include a separate deductible for glass

 - Coverage usually equals the car’s actual cash value

-Comprehensive coverage ensures the lessor is protected if the car is stolen or damaged by something other than a crash.
+Comprehensive coverage ensures the lessor is protected if the car is stolen or damaged in a way other than a crash.

 Do You Need Gap Insurance When Leasing a Car?

-Gap insurance covers the difference between your leased actual cash value (ACV) and what you still owe if it’s totaled or stolen.
-It’s often required by lessors and is especially helpful early in the lease when depreciation is highest.
-You can buy it from your insurer or the dealership, but prices and coverage may vary.
+Gap insurance covers the difference between your leased car's actual cash value (ACV) and what you still owe if it's totaled or stolen.
+Leasing companies often require it, and it is especially helpful early in the lease when depreciation is highest.
+You can buy it from your insurer or the dealership, but prices and coverage vary.

 Insurance for Leased Car vs. Bought Car

-Leasing a car usually requires higher insurance premiums than buying because the leasing company owns the car and wants comprehensive protection.
+Leasing a car usually requires higher insurance premiums than buying because the lessor owns the car and wants comprehensive protection.
 These cost differences can affect your monthly budget, so compare both scenarios before deciding.

 Vehicle Status | Coverage Requirements | Best For |